 September 15 - November 20, 2016 / Thursday - Saturday at 8pm; Select Sunday's at 7pm

 Finding love in a big city isn’t easy.
-Especially in 2016, where most millennials are trying to navigate their lives and discover who they are.
+Especially in today's big cities, where most people are trying to navigate their lives and discover who they are.
 From the critically acclaimed writer of WALL STREET WEDDING (“Best World Premiere of 2014” by Arts Atl) and LET'S MAKE IT ("Best Productions of 2013" by Arts Atl), comes a wild new comedy about love, sex, friendship and everything in between.

 ***MATURE CONTENT: strong profanity, sexuality, drug usage, and mature themes.